mapeditor/tiled/docs/manual/using-templates.rst

 Creating Templates
 ------------------

-A template can be create by right clicking on any object in the map and selecting "Save as Template".
+A template can be created by right clicking on any object in the map and selecting "Save as Template".
 You will be asked to choose the name and the template group to save the template to.
 If the object already has a name the name field will be auto-filled with it.

-Template groups can be created from the new template group button in the templates view or from the new template dialog.
+Template groups can be created from the New Template Group button in the Templates View or from the New Template Dialog.

 .. figure:: images/templates/creating-templates.gif
    :alt: New Template Dialog